a7351220/eco_cup_foundry/intro/frontend-integration-guide.md

 ## Self Identity Verification Integration

-The EcoCup system uses Self protocol for identity verification.
+The CupFi system uses Self protocol for identity verification.
 Users must complete identity verification before they can participate in the cup usage verification process.
 This section provides detailed implementation guidance for integrating Self identity verification into your frontend application.

 ### Required Packages